joelcross/weshare/README.md

 # qhacks2021
+This project was created and designed by Catheirne Wu, Emily Zhao and Joel Cross in a 36-hour hacakthon, QHacks on January 22, 2021.

 ## weshare
 Welcome to weshare!
-A website
+A clothing donation resource platform.

 ## About weshare
 ### Our Mission